Some of the paddle or fishing areas on Kennedy Space Center are open to the public.

 KARS Park.
 The closest southern access point to the No Motor Zone is Kars Park and while possessing a badge alone will not allow you into the park; the identification badge will allow the opportunity to purchase an annual KARS park membership pass for twenty dollars.
 Fishing from the shore of KARS is a poor prospect due to the shallow water; however the designated canoe/kayak launch area gets you quickly into the no motor zone.
 Occasionally you will see boaters paddling past the park, who lacking the membership pass have already paddled many miles from the 528 Beach line-such is the lure of the no motor zone.
 However the KARS membership reduces the paddle time and gives access to a store, restrooms and peace of mind about the security of your vehicle.

-So check the wind and weather forecast.
-Bring your badge and refugee permit, lather on the sunscreen, put your cell phone in a water proof bag (the phone is a requirement) and fetch a guest or two to show them the natural treasures of Florida that have disappeared from most areas of the east coast.
+Lather on the sunscreen, put your cell phone in a water proof bag (the phone is a requirement) and show your guest the natural treasures of Florida that have mostly disappeared from the east coast.

 Space Coast: Quite possibly world record size everything